edkrueger/eco395m-2022-fall/homeworks/7-homework.md

 We'll spot-check 3 of your JSONL's books for an exact match on all values for all fields _except_ "description".
 If all of the fields checked match exactly for all 3 book, you'll receive 30 points and 0 points otherwise.

 _For more realistic problems like this one, there are often many different ways to implement the same requirements.
 You are not required to use the starter code, but if you do, the steps will follow the order below._

+A function called `get_soup` is already implemented for you in the starter code.
+It takes a URL and returns a `bs4.BeautifulSoup` instance representing the webpage at the URL.
+a) Write `scrape_page`, a function to scrape all of the book URLs from a page.
+There is a test to check if this function works properly.
+You can execute it by running `python code/scrape_pages.py`.
+(Hint: If there is no page with the given number, have this function return an empty list.)
+b) Write `scrape_all_pages`, a function to scrape all of the book URLs from all pages using `scrape_page`.
+(Hint: This function should end when it encounters a page that has no books.
+I.e. then scrape_page returns an empty list.)
+c) Implement `extract_price` and `extract_stock` to clean the strings in the format that appears on the books.
+There are tests to check if this function works properly.
+You can execute them by running `python code/scrape_pages.py`.
+d) Implement `get_category`, `get_title`, `get_description` and `get_product_information` that take a soup object that represents a book.
+There are tests for these; run them as in (c).
+e) Implement `scrape_book` which uses the functions from (d) to scrape a book given its URL.
+There is a test for this; run it as in (c).
+f) Implement `scrape_books` which uses `scrape_book` to scrape a list of books given their URLs.
+e) Implement `scrape` which uses `scrape_all_pages` and `scrape_books` to scrape all books.
+f) Write `write_books_to_csv` to save the books to CSV.
+g) Write `write_books_to_jsonl` to save the books to JSONL.
+Be sure to use `encoding="utf-8"`.